dylanwee2/FitU/README.md

 - **Spoonacular**: Provides recipes for our recipe feature.
 - **ExerciseDB**: Provides 1500 exercises for our workout features.
 - **Firebase Auth**: User authentication for creating accounts, logging in, and storing user fitness tracking information.
+- **Gemini API**: User authentication for creating accounts, logging in, and storing user fitness tracking information.